magbw/web_scraping_workshop/content/3- Ethics of Webscraping.md

 ## Getting started

-Webscraping is using code, an API or web based add on to scrape individual pages for data.
+Webscraping is using code, an API or web based application to scrape individual pages for data.
 This is different from web crawling where you are scraping the whole web for similar papges.

 As web pages have different levels of access and different tupes of information you do need to think about ethical concerns before you scrape for data.   the pages you wish to use should have their condiditions for scraping available for you to access. prior to scraping you need to think about the following aspects